Skip to main content

 Single sign-on (SSO) solutions streamline cybersecurity and mitigate data breaches, particularly in healthcare sectors.
 These tools allow end-users to access multiple cloud apps with a single login credential, offering features like two-factor authentication, mobile apps, conditional access, user provisioning, and self-service password reset.
 They also allow for password policies, permissions, and adaptable access policies for mobile devices, making them more than identity providers.

-What is a Single Sign-On Solution?
+What Is A Single Sign-On Solution?

 A single sign-on (SSO) solution is an authentication mechanism that allows users to log in to multiple applications and systems with the ease of use of a single set of credentials.
 Businesses, institutions, and online service providers utilize SSO to simplify the user experience, reduce password fatigue, pre-integrate Security Assertion Markup Language (SAML) 2.0 and OpenID Connect (OIDC) apps, and streamline access to digital resources.